-More recently under Application A1251, FSANZ assessed the combination of 2'-FL, GOS and ITF substances in IFP.
-FSANZ's risk and technical assessment identified no public health and safety concerns with the combination of 2'-FL with GOS and/or ITF in IFP at current permitted maximum use amounts (FSANZ 2022a).
-Taking into account the A1251 assessment, FSANZ is not proposing to prohibit the use of GOS and/or ITF in combination with 2'-FL/DFL, LNT, 6'-SL and/or 3'-SL.
+More recently under Application A1251, FSANZ assessed the combination of 2'-FL, GOS and ITF substances in infant formula products.
+FSANZ's risk and technical assessment identified no public health and safety concerns with the combination of 2'-FL with GOS and/or ITF in infant formula products at current permitted maximum use amounts (FSANZ 2022a).
+Taking into account the A1251 assessment, FSANZ is not prohibiting the use of GOS and/or ITF in combination with 2'-FL/DFL, LNT, 6'-SL and/or 3'-SL.